Jimbly/dcexjam2025/README.md

 * placeholder sounds in play.ts

 TODO
+* death animation should always switch to a blood particle within a few hundred ms (in sprite animation)
 * hunter/wander never move onto square outside of stairs_in
 * add compass/coords to UI
 * show an un-slotted, but available, quickbar slot as a different color